patthehat/xmr-stak-amd_config-optimizations/README.md

 Results are saved in results.txt

-Needs Perl installed (i.e. Strawberry Perl for Windows)
+Needs Perl installed (i.e. Strawberry Perl for Windows) and the Win32 Module (install via CPAN, type "install Module::Win32")

 Only the optimizations.pl script is needed.
 It works ONLY on a preconfigured config file with **verbosity level 4** and **hashrate report set to 30s or less** (I have it set to 10s to filter out first seconds).